 - What are the requirements to register trade dress?

 According to the International Trademark Association (ITA), applications to register for trade dress protection must include a general description of the trade dress, identification of the product or service to be protected, and payment.

 - What categories must products or services fall into before being considered for trade dress protection?

 A product must be distinctive, meaning consumers easily recognize the trademark and know its source.
 Or, the trademark can be nonfunctional, meaning it is not necessary to the product or service's purpose.

 Trademarks are protected by the Lanham Act, which prevents unfair competition among brands.
 To prove infringement against trade dress, the plaintiff must prove inherent distinctiveness or secondary meaning of the trade dress; nonfunctionality of the trade dress; and likelihood of confusion among consumers.

 If you need help with trade dress protection, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.